radius-project/docs/docs/content/getting-started/quickstarts/aws-memorydb-quickstart.md

 ## Step 5: Verify that the MemoryDB for Redis cluster has been created.

-Use the AWS CLI command below to verify that the cluster is deployed.
+Use the AWS CLI to verify that the cluster is deployed:

 ``` bash
 aws memorydb describe-clusters